panis-konstantinos/etl-databricks/README.md

 3. In Databricks, upload the files, located in the [data](./data) folder, into the volume *'project.bronze.raw_data'*

-4. Follow the instructions on ____ to create a job in Databricks in order to run all layers transformations
+4. Follow the instructions of [Instructions.md](jobs/Instructions.md) to create a job in Databricks in order to run all layers transformations

+5.